Porsche 911 GT3 996 Maintenance Schedule

 - Clean throttle body

-Additional Maintenance Every 96K or 8 years:
+Additional Maintenance Every 8 years

 - Manual transmission fluid replacement